- Irish residents can get help installing solar panels from the government

 0% VAT on solar panels

 One of the coolest things about the Solar PV grant, or solar PV installations in general, is that the work attracts a 0% value-added tax (VAT) incentive.
-If you have attempted to pay for the entire installation, this will immediately save you 13% (the previous VAT rate) of the total cost.
+This will immediately save you 13% (the previous VAT rate) of the total cost.

 This was first launched in May of 2023 and can only be claimed in a single contract of works or invoice from the installation company.